Philadelphia mass shooting suspect arraigned on five murder charges | Law-Order

 Philadelphia mass shooting suspect arraigned on five murder charges

-Officials in the district attorney's office were not immediately available for comment on reports by CBS News Philadelphia and CNN of the court appearance by the suspect, identified as 40-year-old Kimbrady Carriker.
-Carriker killed five and wounded two others on Monday evening, shooting them at random with an AR-15-style rifle before being taken into custody, Philadelphia officials said on Tuesday.
+Carriker had no apparent connection with any of the victims, who were gunned down during a long holiday weekend marred by a rash of mass shootings in a country where gun violence has become nearly commonplace.
+A total of 16 mass shootings took place across the nation from Friday evening until Wednesday morning, leaving 15 dead and 94 injured, according to the Gun Violence Archive, which defines a mass shooting as any in which four or more people are wounded or killed, not including the shooter.

-A Philadelphia resident arrested in one of a series of mass shootings across the country over the Fourth of July weekend was arraigned in court on Wednesday on five murder counts as well as other charges and held without bail, according to media reports.
-Officials in the district attorney's office were not immediately available for comment on reports by CBS News Philadelphia and CNN of the court appearance by the suspect, identified as 40-year-old Kimbrady Carriker.
+A Philadelphia resident arrested in one of a series of mass shootings across the county over the Fourth of July weekend was arraigned in court on Wednesday on five murder counts and other charges, online court records showed.

+The suspect, identified as 40-year-old Kimbrady Carriker, made an appearance in Philadelphia County Municipal Court for an arraignment on charges that also included four counts of attempted murder plus reckless endangerment and aggravated assault charges, court records showed.
+No bail was listed in online court records for the suspect.
+Other media, including CNN, reported bail was denied.
+Officials in the district attorney's office were not immediately available for comment.

+At least one gunman opened fire at a gathering of close to 100 people in the northwest section of the city, Shreveport police said, adding all four deceased individuals were adults.
+Two people died at the scene of the shooting, a third died at a hospital and police later discovered another body in a nearby field on Wednesday morning, Sergeant Angie Willhite, an official with the Shreveport police, said.

+The motive for the shooting was not known and no arrests were made as of early Wednesday, according to police.
+The attacks in Louisiana and Philadelphia came after gunfire rang out on Sunday in Baltimore during a block party.
+Two people were killed, including an 18-year-old woman, and 28 injured in that shooting.
+Authorities were still hunting for suspects, pleading with the public to come forward with information on their whereabouts.

-Another mass shooting occurred in Salisbury, Maryland.
+Another mass shooting occurred in Salisbury, Maryland during a block party.
 It left a 14-year-old boy dead and six injured.
-In Shreveport, Louisiana, a shooting left three dead and at least six injured, local media reported.
 Gun violence tends to spike over the Fourth of July holiday in the United States due to a number of factors, according to James Alan Fox, a criminologist at Northeastern University.

 As of Wednesday, 351 mass shootings have taken place across the country so far this year.
 At that pace, the United States will experience 689 mass shootings in 2023, just shy of the 690 recorded in 2021, the most of any year since 2014, according to the Gun Violence Archive.